ai-cam/ai-cam.github.io/_calls/2025-03-04-ai-research-resource-second-call-for-pioneer-projects-public-benefit-focus.md

   content: >-
     To propose a pioneer project, please fill in the form at the link below by 16:00 on Monday 31 March.
 For further details, please check out the FAQs or email us at support@hpc.cam.ac.uk.
-After 31 March, we’ll select a group of projects representing different research challenges and user needs to be supported in a cohort of pioneer projects.
+After 31 March, we'll select a group of projects representing different research challenges and user needs to be supported in a cohort of pioneer projects.